g5search/opex-runbook/docs/testing/regression-testing.md

 13. Hub Review contains custom message about client creation; either informing user they are creating a new client or associating locations with an existing. (ex. _You will be associating locations to 1 existing Client in the Hub._)
 14. Auth Review contains message regarding users creating and a link that leads to the correct inspire planner project. (ex. _You will be creating user(s) in Auth for this project and releasing the Onboarder to them._)
 15. Remaining Locations contains a custom count message informing user of remaining unreleased locations in the project (ex. _You will be creating user(s) in Auth for this project and releasing the Onboarder to them._)
-16. Able to close model with X
+16. Able to close modal with X
 17. Able to hit RELEASE! and be redirected to Intrake view wqith all stages complete [example:](https://www.screencast.com/t/8q2eFKm4J9)

 ---